 These symptoms are most often noticed in the humid spring and summer seasons but can occur at any time of the year.
 Often, the heating and air conditioning contractor is the first person the residents call to deal with the problem.
 Typically though, the problem is not due to a failure of the air conditioning system; it results from poor moisture control in the crawl space and can be solved by waterproofing contractors.

 The best vapor barriers have excellent physical characteristics, including high puncture resistance, high tensile strength and low water permeability.
-They will prevent ground moisture from entering the crawl space when installed on the walls and across the soil, greatly reducing the negative effects of a moisture laden crawlspace.
+They will prevent ground moisture from entering the crawl space when installed on the walls and across the soil, greatly reducing the negative effects of a moisture laden crawl space.

 Contact a waterproofing contractor today to make your crawl space drier and improve your indoor air quality.

-If your walls are damp and stained placing a basement wall waterproofing system over the wall will not only make the stone, block our poured walls look better but will act as a vapor barrier shielding the living space from water vapor transmission.
+If your walls are damp and stained placing a basement wall waterproofing system over the wall will not only make the stone, block or poured walls look better but will act as a vapor barrier shielding the living space from water vapor transmission.

 A low permeability vapor barrier in conjunction with a sealed interior drain system protects the basement against moisture.
 This moisture can cause mold, mildew, fungus, odors and poor indoor air quality.
 Sealing your basements walls not only makes your basement look better but it protects the health of your family.